spinnaker/spinnaker/README.md

 - `yarn dev`

+If your local dev setup ends up in a corrupt state with missing npm modules, please run `yarn fixup` from deck and that should reset your state.

 ## Environment variables

 Environment variables can be used to configure application behavior.
 The following lists those variables and their possible values: